 In the export trade, goods and services are sold and shipped out of the jurisdiction of the country and customs authorities.
-While export to developed countries, Bangladesh gets some tariff facilities.
+While exporting to developed countries, Bangladesh gets some tariff facilities.
 It is nothing but helping the developing countries in export trade and industrialization, on the other hand, they regulate some products to enter their country at a lower price.
-Currently, Bangladesh is enjoying tariff-free market access for 90 per cent to 100 per cent products in all the developed countries except the United States.
-Tariff-free and low-tariff market access facilities in the developed and some developing countries immensely benefited Bangladesh.
-Bangladesh High Commissioner to Ottawa wrote that quality of Bangladesh’s apparel products as well as efficient supply-chain mechanism has largely contributed to doubling bilateral trade in a decade.
+Currently, Bangladesh is enjoying tariff-free market access for 90 percent to 100 percent of products in all the developed countries except the United States.
+Tariff-free and low-tariff market access facilities in developed and some developing countries immensely benefited Bangladesh.
+Bangladesh High Commissioner to Ottawa wrote that quality of Bangladesh’s apparel products as well as the efficient supply-chain mechanism has largely contributed to doubling bilateral trade in a decade.

 Keywords: Export, Bangladesh, Strategy, Rules of Origin.

 In international trade, exports refer to sales of goods and services as they are produced in the home country to export to other markets, which are parts of the global supply Chain.
 Commercial exports and outbound logistics require the involvement of customs authorities by both countries.
 Amazon, e-bay, DHL, etc. internet-based companies usually handle comparatively smaller cargo volumes at a time.